stephenberry/glaze/README.md

 Glaze also supports binary messages via [BEVE](https://github.com/stephenberry/beve) and CSV support.
 And, the library has many more useful features for building APIs.

+## New Custom JSON Read/Write Support!

+Glaze version 1.5.0 adds the ability to register member functions to customize reading and writing.
+See [Custom Read/Write](#custom-read/write) for more information.

 ## Highlights

 Glaze requires C++20, using concepts for cleaner code and more helpful errors.